Methodology

 Comparability Assessment

-For each (model, benchmark) pair with both self-reported and third-party scores, three checks determine quality tier:
+Once models and benchmarks are matched, each (model, benchmark) pair with both self-reported and third-party scores undergoes three checks to determine its quality tier:

 - Model match — Are we comparing the same model variant? (deterministic, based on Phase 2 confidence)